retentioneering/retentioneering-tools/docs/source/step_matrix.rst

-To understand intuitively what is step_matrix let us begin with plotting step_matrix for extremely simple dataset containg events for only one user:
+To understand intuitively what is step_matrix let us begin with plotting step_matrix for extremely simple dataset containing events for only one user:

 .. code:: ipython3